Chinese ceramics: Ding ware

+Ding-type white-glazed pottery vase, possibly Jiangnan region, Song dynasty.
+Metropolitan Museum of Art.

 Ding (Wade–Giles: Ting) ware was produced in Ding County, Hebei Province.
 Already in production when the Song emperors came to power in 940, Ding ware was the finest porcelain produced in northern China at the time, and was the first to enter the palace for official imperial use.
 Its paste is white, generally covered with an almost transparent glaze that dripped and collected in "tears", (though some Ding ware was glazed a monochrome black or brown, white was the much more common type).
 Overall, the Ding aesthetic relied more on its elegant shape than ostentatious decoration; designs were understated, either incised or stamped into the clay prior to glazing.
 Due to the way the dishes were stacked in the kiln, the edged remained unglazed, and had to be rimmed in metal such as gold or silver when used as tableware.
 Some hundred years later, a Southern Song dynasty writer commented that it was this defect that led to its demise as favoured imperial ware.
 Since the Song government lost access to these northern kilns when they fled south, it has been argued that Qingbai ware (see below) was viewed as a replacement for Ding.

 Although not as highly ranked as Ru ware, the late Ming dynasty connoisseur Gao Lian awards Ding ware a brief mention in his volume Eight Discourses on the Art of Living.
 Classified under his sixth discourse, the section on "pure enjoyment of cultured idleness", Master Gao said: "The best sort has marks on it like tear-stains...
 Great skill and ingenuity is displayed in selecting the forms of the vessels."